mcrbt/refpull/README.md

 ### File name obfuscation

-It is searched for a program named "obfuscate" used to obfuscate filenames in the current directory and in locations of the system `PATH` variable.
-If there is such a program in the current working directory it is supposed to be a `perl` script.
+It is searched for a program named "`obfuscate`", used to obfuscate filenames in the current directory and in locations of the system `PATH` variable.
+If there is such a program in the current working directory it is supposed to be a Perl script.
 System commands (accessible via `$PATH`) can also be symbolic links to any kind of executable.

-A basic filename obfuscation script `obfuscate.pl` is provided but any other tool could alternatively be used, as well.
+A basic filename obfuscation script `obfuscate.pl` is provided, but any other tool could alternatively be used, as well.

-##### obfuscate.pl
+#### obfuscate.pl

+The provided obfuscation script works the following way.
 In general, digits in the original name remain present while consecutive alphabetic characters are replaced by the first character of such "word".
 For instance, the filename "`hello-obfuscation2018perl.script97.pl`" would be obfuscated to "`ho2018ps97.pl`".
-That way, a sense of information is kept, but any plain text contained in the original filename is no longer readable.
+That way, a little information is kept, but any plain text contained in the original filename is no longer guessable.

 ## Usage